 Taking the example shown here, where (say) the components cannot be matched by part/reference number parameters, a new rule can be created to match suitable specifications for the listed unmatched capacitors shown above.

-The Item Manager Options dialog provides a range of Item updating options that can be used to further refine how automatched managed components are applied to the current board design.
+The Item Manager Options dialog provides a range of content updating options that can be used to further refine how automatched Workspace components are applied to the current board design.

 The options are applied to the current design via the ECO process, and behave as follows: